BCharash/Memora/docs/design-journal.md

     showDirectoryPicker({ mode: "readwrite" })

-The source directory is enumerated for top-level `.m4a` files.
+The source directory is enumerated for supported top-level audio files.

 The source folder is deliberately treated as a folder rather than merely a collection of individually selected files because the desktop workflow needs to support: